JuliusNtale/Neuraltale-Website-with-React/README.md

 ---

-Built with ❤️ by the HexTech Technologies team
+Built with ❤️ by the NeuralTale Technologies team

 ## 🚀 Quick Start Summary